TITAN-Softwork-Solutions/CCGT-String-Packer/README.md

    * regions list: `{ RVA, length, seed, tag }` for each encrypted block
    * key material: stored as `frag ^ mask` components in `.ccgtr`
+   * a signed SHA-256 hash of the on-disk file (signature field zeroed, Authenticode certificate table excluded) is generated and stored in `.ccgtr`
    * metadata is written into the `.ccgtr` section embedded into the target binary

 ### Runtime (decrypt step)